The Psychology of Concussion

 - Anxiety about return to riding interferes with recovery.
 If riders are struggling with anxiety and fear issues, sport and rehabilitation psychologists can help break down and manage individual barriers.

-Main article image: Pictured is Sharon White on Rafferty’s Rules at Rolex, taking a fall.
+Main image: Pictured is Sharon White on Rafferty’s Rules at Rolex, taking a fall.
 Fortunately horse and rider were not seriously injured.
 Photo: Clix Photography